ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_cervicalcancer/cervical_cancer_concept_model.rst

    not attend their last screening.
 Time to next scheduled screening
- - For those who are in Branch A (cytology in 3 years): use truncated normal distribution with mean 1185 days, SD +/- 72 days, lower limit is x days, upper limit is y days.
+ - For those who are in Branch A (cytology in 3 years): use truncated normal distribution with mean 1185 days, SD +/- 72 days, lower limit is 838 days, upper limit is 1516 days.
  - For those who are in Branch B (co-test in 5 years): use truncated normal distribution with mean 1975 days, SD +/- 72 days, lower limit is x days, upper limit is y days.
- - For those in Branch C (annual cytology): use truncated normal distribution with mean 395 days, SD +/- 72 days, lower limit is x days, upper limit is y days.
+ - For those in Branch C (annual cytology): use truncated normal distribution with mean 395 days, SD +/- 72 days, lower limit is 180 days, upper limit is 1800 days.

 .. todo::

- Find evidence with smaller x and y compare to number derived from marketscan.
+ make the uncertainty interval smaller if possible

 :underline:`III.
 Screening initialization`